Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 6: ADVANCED COURSES: Spring Branch Academic Institute will continue to provide advanced courses, programs, and internships beyond the traditional high school offerings
+Performance Objective 7: ADVANCED COURSES: Spring Branch Academic Institute will continue to provide advanced courses, programs, and internships beyond the traditional high school offerings.

 Oct.
 2023: 1330 (8 students)